Hospitalized Colusa resident asks community to get vaccinated

 To watch the video, visit https://bit.ly/2XdZlmd.

-As of Tuesday, five individuals are hospitalized from COVID-19 in Colusa County.
+As of Monday, four individuals are hospitalized from COVID-19 in Colusa County.
 To date, 21 people have died from the virus in the county.
-There are 39 active cases and 52.7 percent of the Colusa County population over 12 years old have been vaccinated, according to the Colusa County COVID-19 Dashboard.
+There are 45 active cases and 52.7 percent of the Colusa County population over 12 years old have been vaccinated, according to the Colusa County COVID-19 Dashboard.